Gender violence and rape in Francoist Spain and the democratic transition: Francoist forces in the Civil War period (1936 - 1939)

 Repression against women by Nationalist forces has been difficult to understand as historians have traditionally been obsessed with quantifying the number dead, imprisoned and wounded.
 As much more detailed records were kept about men than women, the history of Francoist repression specifically targeting women has historically underrepresented women or devalued the specific repression women faced in this period.
 Much of the violence in this period was gendered, and there were efforts to dismiss, hide or downplay violence against women as part of further efforts to repress women.
 Quantification has largely resulted in the erasure of women's history.

 Sexual violence was a commonly used tactic by Nationalist forces during the Spanish Civil War, aimed exclusively at women.
 It was coupled with other violence aimed at women, including forcing women to drink castor oil so they would uncontrollably soil themselves, taking children away from women in prison, taking children away from mothers and placing them in Nationalist homes before the mother was executed.
 Women were considered prizes of war; their bodies were considered part of a battlefield that Nationalist forces had to defeat.
 The purpose was to force women into subordination or to use women's trauma to control male family members.

-Women in Nationalist prisons were raped.
+Women and girls in Nationalist prisons were systematically raped.
 As a form of punishment, women sometimes were paraded through the streets wearing very little clothing.
 They were made to sing "Face to the sun".
 Their heads were often shaved in an attempt to humiliate them by stripping them of one of their outward signs of femininity.
 Many of these practices were borrowed from Italian fascists.
 To add to the humiliation of these women, many had their households ransacked, with all their valuables stolen by Nationalist supporters who then sold all their property on the black market.
 The Franco regime's actions against women during the Civil War were flagrant and unprosecuted violations of the 1898 Hague Convention and 1929 Geneva Convention.
 The total numbers of women who were victims of sexual violence and abuse during the Civil War will never be known.